slonigiraf/whitepaper/slonigiraf/ENG.md

 | Companies                      | 691.12             | 338.65              |
 | TOTAL                          | 8691.12            | 4258.65             |

-Thus we expect total private enterprises' profit from selling SLON tokens to be around 4 trillion USD.
+Thus we expect total private enterprises' profit from selling Slon tokens to be around 4 trillion USD.

-### SLON Token Monetary Base
+### Slon Token Monetary Base

-Based on our estimation, the demand for SLON tokens by educational organizations and corporate education is approximately 8.7 trillion USD.
-At a price of 0.01 USD per SLON token, the total SLON monetary base at the beginning of the system deployment should be 870 trillion SLON tokens:
+Based on our estimation, the demand for Slon tokens by educational organizations and corporate education is approximately 8.7 trillion USD.
+At a price of 0.01 USD per Slon token, the total Slon monetary base at the beginning of the system deployment should be 870 trillion Slon tokens:

 $8.7 / 0.01 = 870$

-### SLON Token Initial Distribution
+### Slon Token Initial Distribution

 As previously noted, there is minimal possibility of issuing tokens by governments and private businesses will drive the education reform.
-With several private companies already established and closely linked to school administrators, it's more advantageous to collaborate with them for SLON token distribution rather than compete for school funding.
-The SLON tokens are designed to be interchangeable, so distributing them to selling partners should provide the right incentives for them to sell the tokens to schools instead of holding onto them in anticipation of other companies doing all the marketing.
+With several private companies already established and closely linked to school administrators, it's more advantageous to collaborate with them for Slon token distribution rather than compete for school funding.
+The Slon tokens are designed to be interchangeable, so distributing them to selling partners should provide the right incentives for them to sell the tokens to schools instead of holding onto them in anticipation of other companies doing all the marketing.

-Furthermore, the open-source nature and lack of patent protection for the Slonigiraf project means incentives should be structured so that companies considering creating similar tokens would instead choose to become a sales partner for SLON tokens rather than issuing and promoting their own.
+Furthermore, the open-source nature and lack of patent protection for the Slonigiraf project means incentives should be structured so that companies considering creating similar tokens would instead choose to become a sales partner for Slon tokens rather than issuing and promoting their own.

 There are several factors to consider in building this system.
-Firstly, the price of SLON is rigid because its value is what drives educational organizations to purchase the token.
+Firstly, the price of Slon is rigid because its value is what drives educational organizations to purchase the token.
 Schools and universities cannot afford to buy cheap tokens as it would disrupt the underlying economy of their educational process and render the system ineffective.
-Therefore, schools intend to buy SLON tokens at a price of approximately 0.01 USD per token.
+Therefore, schools intend to buy Slon tokens at a price of approximately 0.01 USD per token.

-Secondly, while distributing SLON tokens through established distributors who already work with schools, there is a risk of missing demand if efforts are not made to promote the token through known schools, as other companies may reach these schools and universities first.
+Secondly, while distributing Slon tokens through established distributors who already work with schools, there is a risk of missing demand if efforts are not made to promote the token through known schools, as other companies may reach these schools and universities first.

 The third factor to consider is network effects.
-The SLON tokens serve as collateral for diplomas within the system, so schools prefer to use the same SLON tokens as other schools.
+The Slon tokens serve as collateral for diplomas within the system, so schools prefer to use the same Slon tokens as other schools.
 This way, students can present diplomas from one educational organization to another, as they all utilize the same electronic system and tokens.
-As a result, after the initial distribution of SLON tokens, there will be a demand solely for SLON tokens and not others.
+As a result, after the initial distribution of Slon tokens, there will be a demand solely for Slon tokens and not others.

 Considering this factor, it makes sense to collaborate with established sellers who are connected to educational organizations.
-Offer them SLON tokens at a significant discount to incentivize them to become token distributors.
+Offer them Slon tokens at a significant discount to incentivize them to become token distributors.
 The discount should account for the possibility that these large distributors may threaten the system by issuing their tokens.
-It is essential to increase the cost of issuing alternative tokens and their promotion compared to SLON tokens.
+It is essential to increase the cost of issuing alternative tokens and their promotion compared to Slon tokens.

-The initial phase of SLON token promotion should focus on creating economic hurdles for creating and promoting alternative tokens.
-It includes the launch of SLON tokens in select educational organizations and extensive advertising to educate administrators of schools and universities on the benefits of using a unified SLON token instead of various substitutes.
+The initial phase of Slon token promotion should focus on creating economic hurdles for creating and promoting alternative tokens.
+It includes the launch of Slon tokens in select educational organizations and extensive advertising to educate administrators of schools and universities on the benefits of using a unified Slon token instead of various substitutes.

 The next stage is trading for the discount rate with distributors.
 Mean reseller discount rate in a [software industry is about 50%](https://brigex.com/channel-partnership-blog/f/commission-rates-in-software-reselling).

-Therefore, we estimate that the company issuing SLON tokens will receive 50% of token sales and 50% of the profits, resulting in a profit of approximately 2 trillion dollars.
+Therefore, we estimate that the company issuing Slon tokens will receive 50% of token sales and 50% of the profits, resulting in a profit of approximately 2 trillion dollars.

 ## System Software Architecture

 ### The Polkadot Blockchain Design is Well-Suited for The Slonigiraf Software Layer

-The Slonigiraf educational model requires a transparent and fraud-resistant system for managing SLON token transactions.
+The Slonigiraf educational model requires a transparent and fraud-resistant system for managing Slon token transactions.
 Blockchain solutions meet these requirements but face scalability issues for handling billions of user transactions.
 Ongoing research aims to increase blockchain transaction per second rates to match current industry standards of Visa and Mastercard networks.
 Approaches to improve blockchain transaction rates are developed by Cosmos Network, Ethereum, Bitcoin, Polkadot, Telegram Open Network, Solana, EOS.IO, Polygon, etc. It's tough to determine a clear winner at first glance, so we delved deeper by comparing Ethereum, Polkadot, Solana, Bitcoin, and Cosmos, which have the largest developer communities.

 During the analysis, Solana was excluded from the list due to numerous reports suggesting its transaction rate per second and developer count [may have been falsified](https://medium.com/@CryptoSavingExpert/solana-tps-is-fake-and-massively-inflated-cyber-capital-founder-da2ff27b1ed4).

 According to the listed blockchains, Polkadot emerges as the clear winner with its current transaction rate of 1,000 per second and a goal to reach 1,000,000 in one year, as illustrated in Table 11.
-Therefore, we decided to utilize the Polkadot architecture design to create the software layer that will manage SLON tokens in the Slonigiraf educational model.
+Therefore, we decided to utilize the Polkadot architecture design to create the software layer that will manage Slon tokens in the Slonigiraf educational model.

 **Table 11**